Blog

 FAQ: AI in Home Health Billing

-Q: Will AI replace our billing team?
 No. AI handles repetitive review tasks, freeing your billing team to focus on complex cases, payer negotiations, and revenue strategy.
 Think of it as hiring a tireless assistant who never misses a detail.

-Q: How long does implementation take?
 Most agencies see initial results within 30-45 days and full ROI within 90-120 days.

-Q: What about EMR compatibility?
 Modern AI solutions integrate with major home health EMRs, including WellSky, Axxess, KanTime, and others via API connections.

-Q: Does this require changes to clinical workflows?
 Minimal.
 Clinicians receive alerts within their normal workflow need to access a separate system.

-Q: What if our denial rate is already below 10%?
 Even high-performing agencies benefit from reduced rework time, faster cash cycles, and freed-up staff capacity for growth initiatives.

 Stop Fighting Denials.
-Prevent Them.
+Prevent Them

 Defensive documentation is the competitive advantage that separates growing agencies from those stuck in reactive mode.